Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 #### Test 2: Cancel Position 1 (New person becomes #1)
 - [X] Admin cancels Position 1 (User A)
-- [BROKEN: No notification received.]
+- [FIXED: No notification received.]
 User A receives cancellation notification ✓
-- [BROKEN: Double notification received for the pos 1] User C (now position 1) **SHOULD** receive notification (newly in position 1)
+- [FIXED: Double notification received for the pos 1] User C (now position 1) **SHOULD** receive notification (newly in position 1)
-- [BROKEN: Not reflecting either case whenever this is happening, except for when a user checks out like normal or is checked out by admin] Check if notification reflects machine status:
+- [FIXED: Not reflecting either case whenever this is happening, except for when a user checks out like normal or is checked out by admin] Check if notification reflects machine status:
   - [Works for normal] If machine idle → "Ready for check-in" notification
   - [Works for normal] If machine running → "On deck" notification